 My eyes started to mist.
 "I should thank you for being so loving and patient."
 I placed my fingers on his lips to stop his protest, saying, "No, I mean it.
 We've been together for ages, and we're still spooning instead of sha—"

 "Shhh.
 We love each other and will make love when the time is right, and that's worth waiting for."

 My heart melted.
 I began tearing up again.
 Wiping my eyes, I confessed, "You know, I have this vague suspicion I'm plastered."

 Remus softly pressed his lips to mine and then said, "You know, I have this vague suspicion I'm madly in love with you."
 He kissed me again and I got the brilliant idea to sneak what he'd denied me earlier.
 Remus' chest started shaking when I darted my tongue inside his mouth, but I didn't mind him laughing at me.
 Happy with my French kiss, I scooted back around and drifted off to sleep.
 I heard him whisper and smiled contentedly.
 I really did love the way he said my name.

 I awoke alone and grumpy.
-I didn't have much of a hangover, but I felt better after drinking one of Remus' Morning After potions.
+I didn't have much of a hangover, but I felt better after drinking one of Remus's Morning After potions.
 The tetchiness vanished when he entered the bedroom, coffee in hand.
-I drank in the scent.
+I drank in the aroma.
 "Mmm...I love you, Remus John Lupin."

 "And I have the poem to prove it."

 I stopped reaching for the mug and buried my face in my hands.
 "Did I really serenade you last night and do…all that other stuff?"

 "I would show you the broken glass as proof, but I already repaired it."